quite/age-plugin-tkey/README.md

 more about this here:
 https://dev.tillitis.se/intro/#measured-boot--secrets

+The generated identity will by default cause TKey to require physical touch before computing a shared key (doing ECDH).
+You can pass the flag `--no-touch` to generate an identity that does not.

-To run the plugin towards an emulated TKey in QEMU, instead of real hardware, you can set the environment variable `AGE_TKEY_PORT` to QEMU's char-device (shown when QEMU starts up).
+To run the plugin towards an emulated TKey in QEMU instead of real hardware, you can set the environment variable `AGE_TKEY_PORT` to QEMU's char-device (shown when QEMU starts up).
 Before running `age`, do something like `export AGE_TKEY_PORT=/dev/pts/22`.